jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 > "Write workflows in normal async code and we'll handle the rest ..."

 They've figured out a cost-effective way to execute long-running tasks on the web, without worrying about timeouts.
-This opens up all sorts of possibilities that aren't possible with other serverless computing soluions.
-Here's a list of some services with their maximum allowable compute times.
-The links take you to the web pages with the details.
+Time-consuming calculations, multiple API calls, long-delays, and scheduling can all be expressed in code.
+This opens up all sorts of possibilities that don't exist with other serverless computing options.
+No Function as a Service (FaaS) that I know of, will successfully return after 15 minutes.
+Here's a list of popular options with their run-time limits:

 * Digital Ocean Function: [15 minutes](https://docs.digitalocean.com/products/functions/details/limits/)
 * Supabase Edge Functions: [150s-400s](https://supabase.com/docs/guides/functions/limits#runtime-limits)
 * Vercel Functions: [15 minutes](https://vercel.com/docs/functions/runtimes#max-duration)
 * AWS Lambda Functions: [15 minutes](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)

-* Railway
-* Render
-* Fly.io
+So certain complex workflows probably can't be executed by a single function.
+What if you distributed the work between several functions?
+Sure, you can do that, but this introduces more complexity.
+Serverless functions can't be schedule in code.
+If you want to execute a function at some time in the future, you'll probably need to modify some configuration file.
+Even if you manage to nail the scheduling, you'll probably need to bring in a task queue to store data between functions.

+Trigger.dev handles all that extra complexity for you!

 ## What we're going to Build